By Mark G. Kuczewski, Ronald Polansky

 2. The definition of human nature: Merlin Donald

-3. recognition and the boundaries of neurobiology: Hilary Rose
+3. cognizance and the bounds of neurobiology: Hilary Rose

 4. brain metaphors.
 Neurosciences and ethics: Regine Kollek

-5. Genetic and frequent determinism. a brand new chance to unfastened will? : Peter Lipton
+5. Genetic and regularly occurring determinism. a brand new possibility to unfastened will? : Peter Lipton

 Part III.
 Neuroscience and the Law